pradeepr0/fstrace/README.md

 fstrace
 ========

-A tool for intercepting and logging files accessed by a process
+A tool for intercepting and logging files accessed by a process.

 `fstrace` sets up a FUSE (Filesystem in user space) mirror of the entire rooted filesystem at `/`.
 It then spawns the specified command with in the